What are the Best Places to Live in Mexico if you’re Canadian or American? Or any other nationality really?

 However, this well-deserved title for a destination is only one small part of what Mexico truly offers to those who are willing to take the leap and explore it.

-With the variety of regions in Mexico, you can find your perfect place to make a home.
+With the variety of regions in Mexico, you can find one of the best places to retire and perfect place to make a home.
 There are many parts of the country that have expat communities and provide safety for those who choose to live there.

 Which one is best for you?